 More than 100,000 people in the United States are waiting for a life-saving organ transplant.

-Sadly, while myths and misunderstandings about organ and tissue donations abound, 18 people – both kids and adults – die each day waiting for a life-saving transplant.
+Sadly, while myths and misunderstandings about organ and tissue donations abound, both kids and adults die each day waiting for a life-saving transplant, with a new person being added to the transplant list every 10 minutes.

 By becoming an organ and tissue donor, you can help save lives.